eficode/robotframework-oxygen/DEVGUIDE.md

 In this case the `Critical performance test` could be a performance test for a system where the consequences of failure is much larger: Thus we define the failure_percentage to 1%.
 In the `Normal performance test` we use the value that is defined in the `/lib/python3.7/site-packages/oxygen/config.yml`.

-Run the tests in `locustenv/` folder with
+Run the tests in `locustenv/` folder with the command:

+**!!
+Make sure to be in the right directory before running the tests**

 ```
 robot --listener oxygen.listener --pythonpath . --variable LOCUSTFILEPATH:locusthandler/locustfile.py locusthandler/test.robot